 You can always drive from hotel to hotel, but you may also want to take advantage of the vast and beautiful outdoors here and spend at least a few nights camping.
 Your kids will love the experience, and there are loads of options whether you want to sleep under the stars or inside a roomy motorhome (with a private shower!).

-Now grab a map and plot your itinerary to these kid-friendly attractions in New Zealand!
+Now grab a map and plot your itinerary for these kid-friendly New Zealand attractions!
 Some are located quite close together, so take advantage of joining a couple of them in one day to get the most out of your holiday.

 Known for its sprawling national parks, volcanic activity and smart cosmopolitan cities, New Zealand’s North Island offers plenty of activities for families with children of all ages:

 Flying into Auckland is a common starting point for a family trip to New Zealand, and no visit to this incredible city would be complete without seeing the Auckland Zoo.
 Boasting 1400 animals covering a staggering 135 different species, a trip to this diverse and kid-friendly attraction is a bare necessity during your visit to Auckland.

-You can see everything from cute meerkats to monkeys, penguins to Galapagos tortoises, either by guide or taking yourselves around this entertaining venue.
+You can see everything from cute meerkats to monkeys, penguins to Galapagos tortoises, either with a guide or taking yourselves around this entertaining venue.
 Plenty of eateries if the kids get hungry along the way!

 Hobbiton Movie Set

 Less than a two-hour drive from Auckland, the Hobbiton Movie Set is a must-visit for Lord of The Rings fans, young and old.
 Guided tours take around two hours, and children up to eight years of age enjoy free admission.
 There are 44 attractions to see, including hobbit holes and a great pub – it’s thirsty work!
 Around 3 hours is enough for this fun family travel activity in New Zealand.